 Beds come dressed in snowy 400-count Sferra sheets and duvet-covers garnished with cobalt-blue throws and silky black and white stripe accent pillows.
-Walls are bedecked with witty Guy Bourdin prints and LG flatpanel TVs.
-And nifty little bedside tables hold iPod docking stations.
+And walls are bedecked with witty Guy Bourdin prints.

 I like the handsome wood desks and leather chairs found in most rooms (but not in the teeny pods) and the smoked glass bathroom doors.
 Bathrooms are tiled with glossy cobalt blue bricks, have round mirrors (a wink to nearby Columbus Circle?), stall showers or tub/shower combos and, if you’re lucky, heated floors.
 Crave more space?
 Each floor has a one-bedroom suite with style — and space — to burn.

 Cool detail: The wall-to-wall gray carpeting patterned with stylized renderings of the number 6.